 They're designed to retain heat around the ankles as to aid motion and mitigate the risk of injury, while also helping recovery from injuries.
 Furthermore, they absorb sweat that drips down your body so it doesn't drench the floor beneath you.
 Although, there's conflicting opinions as to the usefulness of ankle guards for either of those purposes.
 Nonetheless, if you have trouble with your ankles or get an ankle injury, they're worth using.

 Many brands make ankle guards and there are many similarities in designs and materials used by them all.
-For ankle guards made by the premium brands – Twins Special, Fairtex, Windy etc. - prices range from £12-£25 a pair and will last as long as they're treated well and cleaned properly.
+For ankle guards made by the premium brands – Fairtex, Boon, Windy etc. - prices range from £12-£25 a pair and will last as long as they're treated well and cleaned properly.

 These are arguably a must have, however, using elbows in sparring isn't too common unless a partner is preparing for a fight.
 It's popular to simply show the elbow when sparring so you and your partner are mindful and adapt accordingly.
 As such, elbow guards are in the nice-to-have section.